Yesterday was stressful, like cliff diving.

 There is one aspect of my life where it would seem only other writers would glean from my current stressor but, at 1:00 am I realized that I could write about it – and teach and learn from it.

-So, if you have been here before, you know my husband and eldest son don’t read my blog.
+So, if you have been here before, you know my husband and eldest son, the now Marine-baby don’t read my blog.

 This is probably for the best – although I often hear from them that they heard from someone else they were highlighted.

-I recently got a picture text from my son with “OH MY GOSH MOM!
+I remember I got a picture text from John with “OH MY GOSH MOM!
 WHAT HAVE YOU DONE???”

 In this house sometimes your mug ends up on the HUFF.

 And I try and be respectful.
-Just when I start to worry I’ll run out of material the fire department has to come get my young naked vandals out of a locked dog kennel inside of a locked van where they have every key in the house, a block of Colby-jack cheese, 3 sticks of butter, mayonnaise, permanent markers and maxi pads.
+But, just when I start to worry I’ll run out of material the fire department has to come, get my young naked vandals out of a locked dog kennel inside of a locked van where they have every key in the house, a block of Colby-jack cheese, 3 sticks of butter, mayonnaise, permanent markers, and maxi pads.

 But, how do I streamline that into a platform?
-Platform being the reason people read what I say and would basically follow me off of a cliff.
+Platform meaning, people that would follow you on social media, read what you say, buy your books, and then basically follow you off a cliff.

 This is my stressor.

-And yesterday, after some negative feedback I was lamenting my woes to my husband.
+So yesterday, after some negative feedback on a post, I was lamenting my woes to my husband.

 Husband: Well, what did you blog about today?